nauam/Courses/docs/developer/03-model-source-plugins.md

 ## Script Plugin Type

-See the [Script Plugin Development](/developer/01-plugin-development.md#script-plugin-development) for the basics of developing script-based plugins for QW Control.
+See the [Script Plugin Development](/developer/01-plugin-development.md#script-plugin-development) for the basics of developing script-based plugins for Rundeck.

 ### Instance scope properties